What's in this guide?

 - All drivers are covered.
 All drivers listed on your rental agreement are typically covered under this type of insurance policy.

 - All excess fees covered.
-Standalone rental car excess insurance cover protects you against all excess fees, even single-vehicle accident excesses.
+Standalone hire car excess insurance cover protects you against all excess fees, even single-vehicle accident excesses.

 - Better coverage than rental company cover.
 Excess reduction cover direct from car rental companies excludes certain types of damage, such as overhead damage, water damage and underbody damage.
 However, all of these are usually covered under standalone policies.

 - Can cover campervans.
-Most policies will allow you to cover campervans up to 4.5 tones for no extra charge…exclusions usually apply to campervans on travel insurance car rental excess.
+Most policies will allow you to cover campervans up to 4.5 tones for no extra charge…exclusions usually apply to campervans on travel insurance car hire excess.

 - Cover available for international visitors.
 Cover is usually available for international travellers visiting the UK from overseas.